ailinzi/xianlinzi/Pooling-FAQ.md

 ## Will pool servers need to keep track of all farmers and their share of rewards?
 Yes, the pool operator will need to write code to keep track of all farmers and their share of rewards.
 Chia's pool protocol assumes no registration is needed to join a pool, so every singelton_genesis that submits a valid partial proof needs to be tracked by the pool server.

+## What actions can singleton take?
+There are a few things you can do to the singleton:
+- Change pool (needs owner signature)
+- Escape pool, this is announcing that you will change pool (needs owner signature)
+- Claim rewards (does not need any signature, it goes to the specified address in the singleton)

+## How do pool collect rewards? (need validation)
+- Farmer joins a pool, they will assign their singleton to the pool_puzzle_hash.
+- When a farmer wins a block, the pool rewards will be sent to the p2_singleton_puzzle_hash.
+- Pool will scan blockchain to find new rewards sent to Farmer's singletons.
+- The pool will send a request to claim rewards to the winning Farmer's singleton.
+- Farmer's singleton will send pool rewards XCH to pool_puzzle_hash.

 ## What are the API methods a pool server needs to support Chia clients?
 There are two API methods that the pool HTTP server has to support: get-pool-info and submit-partial